How to speak to your family about organ donation

 Therefore just as important as ever to ensure your family know your organ donation decision.
 9 out of ten families agree to support organ donation when they know it was what their loved one wanted.

 Blood, organ, and stem cell donation are now a statutory subject for Key Stage 3 and 4 in state secondary schools, as part of health education.
 Encouragingly, research found that 70% of students reacted positively to lessons that were devoted towards organ and tissue donation, with pupils also reporting 20% more family discussions after learning about this topic at school.

-By providing education around these subjects, and having an open conversation with your child, you can ensure they will be able to confidently answer when they are asked to make their organ donation decision.
+By providing education around organ donation and having an open conversation with your child, they will be able to confidently answer when they make their decision.